open-mmlab/mmocr/docs/model_serving.md

 ## 4. Test deployment

-Inference API allows user to post an image to a model and it will return the prediction result.
+Inference API allows user to post an image to a model and returns the prediction result.

 ```shell
 curl http://127.0.0.1:8080/predictions/${MODEL_NAME} -T demo/demo_text_det.jpg